joshuamontierth/Optical-Raytracing/README.md

 - Drag components from the toolbox into the rail and reorder them as needed.
 - Right-click a component or ray legend entry to configure or remove it.
 - Use **Clear All** to quickly reset the workspace and start a new design.

-## Testing

-Automated tests are not yet included; interact with the running app to validate changes.